tclohm/curbalert/README.md

 - **Report a vehicle** — anyone can submit a report with a photo, license plate, vehicle details, and location (auto-detected via geolocation + reverse geocoding, or entered manually).
 - **Rate limiting** — the same email can't report the same plate again within 72 hours.
 - **Dashboard** — browse all reports, with search and status filtering (open / investigating / closed), and see how many times a given vehicle has been reported in total.
+Click any row to open its detail page.
+- **Report detail page** — full info on a single report (`/reports/[id]`), including how many times that plate has been reported overall and a total upvote count.
+- **Upvote / validate a report** — anyone viewing a report can upvote it to corroborate that it's accurate.
+A random anonymous token is generated and saved to `localStorage` on first upvote, so the same browser can't upvote a given report more than once (a soft, MVP-level limit — not real anti-abuse).
 - **Edit your reports** — after submitting, reporters get a unique edit link (`/edit/[token]`) tied to their email.
 That one link lists and lets them update every report they've filed — no account or password needed.
+If you're viewing a report's detail page and your saved edit token matches its reporter, an "Edit this report" button appears; otherwise it doesn't.

 ## Tech stack